msushkov/kbp-el/README.md

 Please go through the
 [example application walkthrough](http://deepdive.stanford.edu/doc/walkthrough.html) before proceeding.

-After following the walkthrough, your "deepdive" directory should contain a folder called "app", which should contain a folder called "spouse".
+After following the walkthrough, your `deepdive` directory should contain a folder called `app`, which should contain a folder called `spouse`.

-Let's now proceed to a tutorial for [setting up the KBP application](doc/setting_up.md), which will help you get started with this example.
+Let's now proceed to a tutorial for [setting up the KBP application](doc/setting_up.md), which will help you get started.